pastelnetwork/Pastel-Release/README.md

 ---

-The repository hosts Injective Chain releases of binary artifacts.
+The repository hosts Pastel Chain releases.

-It also contains hassle-free guides and scripts for getting started and managing Injective Chain node
+It also contains hassle-free guides and scripts for getting started and managing Pastel Chain clients.

 ## Release Files